Naartti/npm-js-package-boilerplate/README.md

 # Getting started
 1. [Clone this repo from github](https://github.com/Naartti/npm-package-boilerplate)
 1. Inside the repo directory run `npm install && rm -r .git && git init`
-1. Update package.json with your information
+1. Rename to your package name in package.json
+1. Rename to your package name in webpack.config.js

 # Usage
 ## Development